dotnet/aspire/src/Aspire.Hosting.AWS/README.md

 ## Provisioning application resources with AWS CloudFormation

-AWS application resources like Amazon DynamoDB tables or Amazon Simple Queue Service (SQS) queues can be provisioning during AppHost startup using a CloudFormation template.
+AWS application resources like Amazon DynamoDB tables or Amazon Simple Queue Service (SQS) queues can be provisioned during AppHost startup using a CloudFormation template.

 In the AppHost project create either a JSON or YAML CloudFormation template.
 Here is an example template called `app-resources.template` that creates a queue and topic.